scitran/client/Lookup.md

            tags: {'newtag'}
        analyses: []
 ```

+## find and findFirst
-Using the metadata object, you can continue to learn more about its 'children'.
-For example, a cell array of the metadata for all the sessions in this project can be read using
+Metadata objects have methods to return their 'children'.
+For example, all the sessions in a project can be returned using
 ```
 >> sessions = project.sessions();
 >> numel(sessions)